Ludeme/LudiiTutorials/docs/loading_games.rst

 Loading a Game by Name
 ----------------------

-Ludii's ``util.GameLoader`` class provides static helper methods that may be used to programmatically load games.
+Ludii's ``player.utils.loading.GameLoader`` class provides static helper methods that may be used to programmatically load games.
 The simplest such method only takes a single argument; a ``String`` representing the name of a game.
 This argument should always include a ``.lud`` extension, and at least the filename of